GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 date_published: TBD
 ---

-Vladimir Smirnov | echnical Solutions Engineer | Google Cloud Platform Bronislav Robenek | echnical Solutions Engineer | Google Cloud Platform
+Vladimir Smirnov | Technical Solutions Engineer | Google Cloud Platform Bronislav Robenek | Technical Solutions Engineer | Google Cloud Platform

 This guide walks you through how to configure the [strongSwan](https://www.strongswan.org/) for integration with the [Google Cloud VPN][cloud_vpn].
 This information is